MikeTannenbaum/digital-garden-jekyll-template/_notes/my updated system for 2023.md

 Which brings me to what this note is about:

-## Organizing how essential information flows between my mind and my digital tooling
+> Organizing how essential information flows between my mind and my digital tooling

 ## Here's where I'm at, as of [[Sunday, November 20th, 2022]]
-Notion is practical
+- Notion is practical
-Obsidian is magical
+- Obsidian is magical
-Drafts is foundational
+- Drafts is foundational

+# My System for Storing and Accessing Knowledge
+---
 ### Notion — Workspace Organization and Structured Notes
 For organizing information and work over time, such as structured knowledge, internet research, and shareable, collaborative docs
 - Global Inbox to capture any type of input from links to plans to ideas and queue them for processing/tending